Chart Color Schemes

 Drayton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 18.7%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (32.8%).
+Vocational credentials are prominent, with 41.8% of residents aged 15+ holding them - advanced diplomas at 9.0% and certificates at 32.8%.

 Frequently Asked Questions - Education